godotengine/godot-docs/classes/class_animationtreeplayer.rst

 - void **node_set_position** **(** :ref:`String<class_String>` id, :ref:`Vector2<class_Vector2>` screen_position **)**

-Sets position of a node in the graph given its name and position.
+Sets the position of a node in the graph given its name and position.

 ----